shanisebarona/sephora-scraper/NOTES.md

 - giving bash permission to execute the bin file
 - `shift + option + down or up arrow` duplicates the line and puts the dupe either above or below
 - `option + cmd + arrow` multiline cursor, edits multiple lines at a time
 - always be commiting. push your changes, no matter how small.
+- case statements! when comparing something mutliple times in an if/else, it's better to use a case statement.

 ## Challenges
 - figuring out how to the heck to put something ON my $PATH